UCL-CCS/Nbed/README.md

 - `localizers/` - Classes which perform localization.
 - `mol_plot.py` - functions to plot the systems localised molecular orbitals.
 - `utils.py` - log settings and cli parsing.

+### Notebooks
+This folder contains jupyter notebooks which explain the embedding procedure in detail, including relevant theory.
+Notebooks to replicate results presented in publications can also be found here.

+### Tests

+Contains all tests of the package.

+## Development
+If you would like to contribute to this code base please first create an issue and a fork of the repo from which to make your pull request.